• Free shipping on all orders

 5. Try Cat Grass or Catnip

 There’s nothing wrong with getting your cat their own plant, especially if they are particularly fond of houseplants.
 Providing your cat with a pot filled with cat grass or catnip is a great way of having the best of both worlds.
-Though cat grass and catnip are entirely different plants, both are safe for kitties and will provide them enrichment and the ability to act out their natural behaviors.
+Although cat grass and catnip are entirely different plants, both are safe for kitties and will provide them with enrichment and the ability to act out their natural behaviors.
 In addition, to be perfectly safe, these plants are also very easy to grow so you don’t have to stress about your green thumb or lack thereof.

 6. Keep the Plants Trimmed